 SUPPORTING residents and individuals dealing with the trauma of experiencing harm to their loved one and to caregivers dealing with the stresses of giving quality care to elders and vulnerable adults.

-EDUCATING residents, families, general public, policy makers, and stakeholders on areas of concern and issues surrounding the quality of care from senior living, home care and long-term care providers.
+EDUCATING residents, families, general public, policy makers, and stakeholders on areas of concern and issues surrounding the quality of care from senior living, home care, boarding care and long-term care providers.

-EXPOSING, as necessary, issues regarding the quality of care from senior living, home care and long-term care providers.
+EXPOSING, as necessary, issues regarding the quality of care from senior living, boarding care, home care and long-term care providers.

-ADVOCATING for legislative and regulatory solutions to govern care received from senior living, home care and long-term care providers that protect the residents from abuse, neglect and unsafe care.
+ADVOCATING for legislative and regulatory solutions to govern care received from senior living, boarding care, home care and long-term care providers that protect the residents from abuse, neglect and unsafe care.

 Toppling Goliath: Our Journey from Victim to Victory

 Learn about what compelled Elder Voice Advocates to organize, strategize, and overcome the challenges of giving a voice to residents in Minnesota's Long-Term Care industry.